-Overview

 Cloud computing in the general sense represents the centralization of general computing capacity into highly scalable data centers [3].
+The National Institute of Standards is standardizing cloud computing concepts and terminology, which we briefly summarize here.

 In brief summary, we can think of clouds as consisting of the following service layers.
 Infrastructure as a Service: through Virtual Machine technologies, clouds provide access to hosted servers and resources that appear to the user as “just another server”.
-The advantage from the user’s point of view is that the resources are elastic, and can be scaled up or down as needed.
+The advantage from the user’s point of view is that the resources are elastic and can be scaled up or down as needed.
 Amazon, Azure and Google Compute Engine are examples.
 Open source examples include OpenStack, OpenNebula, CloudStack, Nimbus, and Eucalyptus.
-Platform as a Service: This allows the user to deploy user-created applications into the cloud.
+Platform as a Service: This allows the user to deploy user-created applications within a specific cloud framework into the cloud for use by others.
 Google App Engine and Amazon’s Elastic MapReduce [4] are prominent examples.
 Here the cloud provider creates a framework that can be used to build applications while hiding underlying complexities (such as those exposed in Infrastructure as a Service).
 Software as a Service: The cloud provider provides a specific capability or software to the user.
 Examples are seen in the individual services corresponding to different QuakeSim tools or to individual services corresponding to different forecasting models.

 Compared to traditional high performance computing, Cloud Computing provides much potential greater computing capacity but with larger latencies.
 This makes Cloud Computing an excellent candidate for “big data” problems in which the same operations need to be performed on very large data sets, but little communication between individual processes or movement of data is needed.
-Further even in problems needing communication, these are not small messages familiar from parallel simulations but rather large “reductions” (such as global sums or broadcasts) supported by MapReduce and its iterative extensions in the cloud [4-7].
-Standard definitions for cloud computing are beginning to emerge from the National Institute of Standards and Technology.
+Further, even in problems needing communication, these are not small messages familiar from parallel simulations but rather large “reductions” (such as global sums or broadcasts) supported by MapReduce and its iterative extensions in the cloud [4-7].

 QuakeSim and Cloud Computing

 A growing body of research indicates that Cloud Computing approaches are a good match for many large-scale data-centric scientific computing problems [8-13].
 Cloud computing infrastructure in many fields is overtaking the traditional data center.
 The size of data in many fields (such as the life sciences) is growing so rapidly that frequent data movement is impractical, and so computing must be brought to the data.
 This is likely the case for InSAR geodetic imaging data, as volumes grow over time.
 High rate GPS data products also are a good candidate for analysis on the cloud.
 Other applications may be impractical for cloud computing, and analysis should be done to gain efficiency with cloud computing while not incurring expense where unnecessary.

 It is important to prototype these approaches for NASA data collections, particularly the anticipated large collections of InSAR imagery from the DESDynI-R mission.
 QuakeSim’s QuakeTables database houses some processed InSAR data products and also the complete set of processed repeat pass interferometry products from the airborne UAVSAR InSAR project.
 These data provide essential information for modeling earthquake processes and particularly for developing accurate fault models.
-We are collaborating with data product provides to ensure standard interfaces formats as well as jointly use cloud infrastructure where appropriate.
+We are collaborating with data product providers to ensure standard interfaces formats as well as jointly used cloud infrastructure where appropriate.
 The infrastructure must be flexible enough to support other data sets and use cases.